 Our compensation policies and program as they relate to risk management.
-The compensation committee conducted an annual compensation risk assessment at its October 2017 meeting.
-It received information about the company's compensation policies and programs for both executive and non-executive employees for 2017, including the structure of awards then outstanding under those programs.
-Based on its review, the committee concluded the company's compensation policies or practices did not encourage unreasonable or inappropriate risk taking, nor were they reasonably likely to have a material adverse effect on the company.
+The compensation committee conducted an annual compensation risk assessment at its October 2018 meeting.
+It received information about our compensation policies and programs for both executive and non-executive employees for 2018, including the structure of awards then outstanding under those programs.
+Based on its review, the committee concluded that our compensation policies or practices did not encourage unreasonable or inappropriate risk taking, nor were they reasonably likely to have a material adverse effect on the company.
 The committee believes that the following factors help control or mitigate any potential compensation-related risks:

-- We use a mix of fixed and variable, short-term and long-term compensation; - Total payouts under all incentive award scenarios are not believed to be excessive based on compensation surveys and peer compensation level analyses, and are consistent with our ability to pay these amounts; - NEO incentive compensation is subject to clawback under specified circumstances; - Effective controls are believed to be in place to enhance the integrity of recorded results on any objective performance measures; - Our NEOs (other than Mr. Austin, hired in November 2017) have substantial levels of stock ownership, reflecting alignment with our stockholders and providing a continuing incentive to align risk towards increasing stockholder value; and - The NEOs' performance-based awards have certain risk-mitigating features, including capped maximum payouts; appropriately tiered goals/performance metrics; and overlapping multi-year vesting terms for restricted stock awards.
+- We use a mix of fixed and variable, short-term and long-term compensation; - Total payouts under all incentive award scenarios are not believed to be excessive based on compensation surveys and peer compensation level analyses, and are consistent with our financial resources; - NEO incentive compensation is subject to clawback under specified circumstances; - Controls are believed to be in place to enhance the integrity of recorded results on any objective performance measures; - Our NEOs generally have substantial levels of stock ownership, reflecting alignment with our stockholders and providing a continuing incentive to align risk towards increasing stockholder value; and - The NEOs' performance-based awards have certain risk-mitigating features, including capped maximum payouts; appropriately tiered goals/performance metrics; and overlapping multi-year vesting terms for restricted stock awards.

 Effect of stockholder say-on-pay vote on compensation decisions.
 The committee reviews the results of the previous year's say-on-pay vote in making its executive compensation decisions.
-The voting results from the 2017 annual meeting of stockholders reflected that approximately 97% of shares voting on that item approved our 2016 executive compensation detailed in our 2017 proxy statement.
-The committee views the 97% approval rating as affirmation of its general approach to executive compensation and continues setting executive compensation as it has previously done, attempting to gauge competitive practices and authorizing compensation within the range of what is deemed competitive and appropriate in our industry.
+The voting results from the 2018 annual meeting of stockholders reflected that approximately 97.6% of shares voting on that item approved our 2017 executive compensation detailed in our 2018 proxy statement.
+The committee views the 97.6% approval rating as affirmation of its general approach to executive compensation and continues setting executive compensation as it has previously done, attempting to gauge competitive practices and authorizing compensation within the range of what is deemed competitive and appropriate in our industry.
 Based on the vote of our stockholders, we provide our stockholders an annual say-on-pay vote.